 Stykkishólmur Campsite, Northern Town on the Snæfellsnes Peninsula

 Location: GPS Coordinates: 65.070478, -22.731577 Map

 About 10 minutes off Route 54.
-This campground is right on the edge of a picturesque town and a golf course.
-The town is easily within walking distance and had an interesting church, a pretty harbour with a light house, some restaurants, and a Bonus grocery store.
+This campground is right on the edge of the picturesque town and a golf course.
+Stykkishólmur is easily within walking distance and had an interesting church, a pretty harbour with a light house, some restaurants, and a Bonus grocery store.
 The campground is pretty big.
 Some areas have a bit of shelter from the wind, but it is located on a hill above town so be prepared for it to be a bit brisk.